 to cool to see what was/wasn't possible within 3 hours.

 Here was a small collection of some of the things done for the CDW Wellington event where i did some demos with crazy talented co-workers Aaron Beck and Greg Broadmore for 3 hour sessions each day

 for 5 days.
 I decided to create a project for the event so all the demos were tied together in some way to make things more interesting and also make stronger talking points on world building for IP development.

 All of this was recorded and is getting edited together at the moment into training/tutorial DVD's through the CDW website.
 Stay tuned!

-And lastly here is a collection of warmups and demos done in preparation for and created live at the FZD school of design in Singapore alongside the fantastic Neville Page who is a
+And lastly here is a collection of warmups and demos done in preparation for and created live at a design school presentation in Singapore, alongside the fantastic Neville Page who is a

 a old friend and instructor from my time at Art Center, was really great to catch up after so many years.
 For this event i also tried to pick a theme and run with it to test myself a bit

 and just have some fun keeping the brief light and open and try out some subject matter i wouldn't usually get to do at work.
 My demo was to show how to build a quick concept mesh to PS paintover to create concept art rapidly which is how i mainly utilize ZBrush in